#23 ALEX ALBON

 Albon did show promise at points over the season.
 In the first race – the Austrian Grand Prix – he came close to victory.
 On fresher tyres than those around him, he scythed through the field after a late-race Safety Car period – only to be taken out of contention in a collision with Lewis Hamilton, in scenes which were not too dissimilar to the collision which robbed him of a first podium finish at last year’s Brazilian Grand Prix.
 Albon recorded two podium finishes, with third places in the Tuscan and Bahrain Grands Prix.
 Read more: Alex Albon’s 2020 F1 Season In Stats.

 Those two podiums were not enough to secure a seat at the team in 2021.
 One of the main storylines over the year was Albon’s fate for 2021, especially with Sebastian Vettel departing Ferrari and Nico Hulkenberg’s super-sub performances.
-Post-season, Red Bull opted to sign Sergio Perez as Verstappen’s team-mate for next year, with Albon stepping down to reserve driver duties.
-It has been a whirlwind two years for the British-Thai driver, and it remains to be seen whether this will be a break or a permanent end to his time in Formula 1.
+Post-season, Red Bull opted to sign Sergio Perez as Verstappen’s team-mate for 2021, with Albon stepping down to reserve driver duties.

 ALEX ALBON’S F1 RECORD